 I saw a great tutorial on painting corroded armor and I knew I had to use that for my Shadespire warband.
 I didn’t have all the paints that were used in that tutorial, so I knew I had to do some minor adaptation, plus put my spin on it.

-So, I present to you my tutorial on painting a realistic rust effect metal/armor.
+I present to you my tutorial on painting a realistic rust effect metal/armor.
+It’s very easy to do for painters of all levels from beginner to veteran.

 Rust Effect Tutorial